Why Gums Bleed When Flossing: Causes and Solutions

 Make sure you’re using fresh, clean floss.
 If string floss is tricky, try an interdental brush (like a tiny bottle brush) or a water flosser.
 These can sometimes be easier and gentler on very sore gums.

 Are the bristles of your brush frayed and splayed out?
-If they are, you’re brushing too hard!
-Switch to a soft-bristled brush and use a very light touch, like you’re cleaning an egg.
+If the bristles appear worn, consider switching to a soft-bristled brush and use a very light touch, like you’re cleaning an egg.

 When to Be Concerned About Bleeding Gums